Hydraulic Lime Mortars (N.H.L.)

 Notably, N.H.L. mortars require greater care and attention than traditional lime mortars.
 In particular, they must be regularly cared for during and after application to prevent them from drying out too quickly.
 Hydrating them regularly over a minimum of two weeks is vital to create the hydraulic set.
 Protecting the work from direct sunlight and frost is essential; this is often done with hessian.
 Before selecting an N.H.L. mortar, it is important to consult with a qualified conservation professional.
 Consultations and mortar analysis will ensure it is the right choice for the repair.

 Most people aren’t aware that Hydraulic lime mortars should be weighed into their mixes.
 To make a mortar with natural hydraulic lime, you must obtain the manufacturer’s R.B.D (Relative Bulk Density).
 The R.B.D is required to fill the void particle ratio between the sand.
 To determine the weight of the hydraulic lime necessary.
 Firstly you would decide on the amount of mortar to be made in litres.

-When you have decided on the amount of mortar you will make, you will multiply this amount by the ratio of sand used.
-The amount is then divided by the R.B.D from your chosen hydraulic lime manufacturer.
+When you have decided on the amount of mortar you will make, you will divide this amount by the ratio of sand used.
+The amount is then times by the R.B.D. from your chosen hydraulic lime manufacturer.

-Dividing the ratio of sand with the R.B.D gives you the weight of lime needed.
-You round up the amount left over and convert the total into Kilos.
-The calculation is then used to measure the amount of N.H.L used in the mix.
+When you times the ratio of sand with the R.B.D., this gives you the weight of lime needed.
+You round up the amount and convert the total into Kilos.
+The calculation is then used to measure the amount of N.H.L. used in the mix.

 It is vital to weigh N.H.Ls because bucket measures are inconsistent, and each manufacturer has a different R.B.D.
 Unfortunately, suppliers rarely make purchasers aware of how difficult caring for and achieving a compatible hydraulic mortar can be.